alperenerol/he-tech-challenge/README.md

 - **api/**: Contains the module for fetching data from the API.
 - **db/**: Contains modules for dynamic database schema creation and data saving.
+- **tests/**: Contains unit tests.

 ## Logs

-Errors are logged in the `errors.log` file.
+Logs are saved to logs.log file.
+Check this file for detailed information about the execution and any errors encountered.

+## Usage
+Run the main script:
+    ```bash
+    python main.py
+    ```
+This script will fetch the auction results, process the data, and save it to the SQLite database.

-## Project Structure
+## Testing
-# Main Script (main.py)

-    Entry point of the application.
-    Fetches data, detects fields, creates/loads tables, and saves results.

-# Configuration (config.ini)

-    Contains database and API configuration settings.

-# API Module (api/fetch_data.py)

-    Contains the function to fetch data from the National Grid ESO API.

-# Database Module (db/dynamic_schema.py)

-    Contains functions for dynamic table creation, field detection, date conversion, and data saving.

-# Requirements (requirements.txt)

-    Lists the Python dependencies required for the project.

-# README (README.md)

-    Provides instructions on setting up and running the project.

-# Logging (errors.log)

-    Captures errors encountered during execution.
+    Run the tests:
+    ```bash
+    python -m unittest tests/test_fetch_data.py
+    python -m unittest tests/test_database_schema.py
+    ```

 # Example Usage

-    Fetch auction results from the API.
+Fetch auction results from the API:

+    The fetch_auction_results function retrieves data from the specified API endpoint.

-    Detect fields in the fetched data.
+Detect fields in the fetched data:

+    The detect_fields function analyzes the data and determines the schema.

-    Create or load a dynamic table based on the detected fields.
+Create or load a dynamic table based on the detected fields:

+    The create_dynamic_table function dynamically creates a table schema.

-    Save the results into the database without duplication.
+Save the results into the database without duplication:

+    The save_results function inserts the data into the database, ensuring no duplicate entries.